 NOTICE!
-When calling or writing about the appliance - Please have the appliance model and serial number from the appliance rating plate.
+When calling or writing about the appliance - Please have the appliance model and serial number from the appliance rating spares listed in this manual.
+Failure to do so can cause severe personal injury or death.

 NOTICE!
 Any claims for damage or shortage in shipment must be filed immediately against the transportation company by the consignee.